Holy Tuesday: The Lesson of the Fig Tree and Preparing Our Hearts

-Today is Holy Tuesday, also known as Fig Tuesday (more on that in a moment), which is marked by a series of poignant teachings and parables from Jesus, as well as one curious act that speaks volumes—the cursing of the fig tree.
+Today is Holy Tuesday, also known as Fig Tuesday, which is marked by a series of poignant teachings and parables from Jesus, as well as one curious act that speaks volumes, the cursing of the fig tree.

 On this day, Jesus also engages in confrontations with the authorities in Jerusalem, delivering some of his most memorable parables and teachings, including the Parable of the Two Sons (Matthew 21:28-32), the Parable of the Tenants (Matthew 21:33-46), and the Parable of the Wedding Banquet (Matthew 22:1-14).
-These teachings challenge us to examine our own faithfulness and readiness to follow God's call.
+Each one presses us to examine not just our words, but our response, do we have this kind of faith?

 Ways to Celebrate